 Who Should Use Regards

-Small business owners, headhunters, realtors and consultants whose best business comes from referrals and in-person relationships
+Small business owners, headhunters, realtors, and consultants whose best business comes from referrals and in-person relationships

 Professionals who network on the move and need frictionless voice-based note capture